Dining in Navarre

 The Pier Bar and Grill

-If you are looking for an awesome view of the Gulf of Mexico this is a great choice.
-Adjacent to the local fishing pier; fun to have a cocktail and check out the daily catch.
+If you are looking for an awesome view of the Gulf of Mexico this is a great choice thats adjacent to the local fishing pier.
+Fun place to have a cocktail and check out the daily catch.
 Nightly entertainment is an added attraction.

 The Slippery Mermaid

-Quaint intimate atmosphere and best sushi in the area.
+Quaint atmosphere with the best sushi in the area.
 We suggest you try the Navarre Roll.
 Yum.

 Dining in Destin